 Hospital Visiting Hours

-Children under the age of 12 are welcome to visit but must be accompanied by an adult, other than the patient, at all times and also be a sibling of the new baby.
+• Children under the age of 12 are welcome to visit but must be accompanied by an adult, other than the patient, at all times and also be a sibling of the new baby.

-Visitors may be requested to step out of the room for brief periods so that the staff may provide care for the patient.
+• Visitors may be asked to step out of the room for brief periods so that the staff can provide care for the patient.